 For more in-depth reading, check out our resources page.

-This article was written and reviewed by Jasmine Hormati, MS, RD, CDN, a registered dietitian and Certified Intuitive Eating Counselor.
-She specializes in eating disorder recovery, healing from chronic dieting, and body image work using a weight-inclusive and intuitive eating approach.
+This article was written by Jasmine Hormati, MS, RD, CDN, a registered dietitian and Certified Intuitive Eating Counselor, and reviewed by Thanh Thanh Nguyen, MS, RD, CDN.
+They specialize in eating disorder recovery, healing from chronic dieting, and body image work using a weight-inclusive and intuitive eating approach.
 Jasmine earned her Bachelors of Science in Conservation and Resource Studies form University of California, Berkeley and her Master of Science in Nutrition and Public Health from Teachers College, Columbia University.
+Thanh Thanh earned her Bachelor of Science degree in Nutritional Sciences from Cornell University, and her Master of Science in Nutrition Education from Teachers College, Columbia University.

 My team and I here to help you reconnect to your inner wisdom and feel more confident in your here-and-now body.
 Eating doesn’t have to be complicated or restrictive.